civiccc/buffet/README.md

 # Buffet

-## How to install
+## Usage

-`gem install buffet-gem --pre`
+Install: `gem install buffet-gem --pre`

-`buffet`
+Start testing: `buffet` or `buffet-web`.
+Your choice.

+## Details

+Help: `buffet --help`.

+Settings: `buffet --settings`.

+Continuous integration: `buffet --watch`.

-Optional: Create a file called `db_setup`, to be run every time Buffet runs, and put it in `[your repo]/bin`.
-We use this script to reset the testing databases.
+If you have databases that need to be refreshed every time you test: Create a file called `db_setup` to do this, and put it in `[your repo]/bin`.
 Be sure that this script also rests the databases on the hosts as well.

-### How to use

-The CLI is a little more powerful than the web interface.
-Currently working on making them equal.
+The CLI currently has more options than the web interface.
+Working on this.

-`buffet --help` to see options. `buffet` starts testing.
-For continuous integration, you may be interested in `buffet --watch`.

-### Web interface:

-`buffet-web`.
-Then navigate to `localhost:9292/test`.

-After you've started the server, try `curl 'localhost:9292/start-buffet-server/[BRANCH]'`

 ## FAQ